jorgecarleitao/arrow2/README.md

 ### Any plans to merge with the Apache Arrow project?

-Yes.
+Maybe.
 The primary reason to have this repo and crate is to be able to propotype and mature using a fundamentally different design based on a transmute-free implementation.
 This requires breaking backward compatibility and loss of features that is impossible to achieve on the Arrow repo.

 Furthermore, the arrow project currently has a release mechanism that is unsuitable for this type of work: